anakic/Jot/README.md

 The above code is simple enough and would certainly work for most cases, but for real world use, we would need to handle a few more edge cases.

-Jot already comes with configuration presets for tracking `Window` and `Form` objects.
-These presets are enabled by default, but we can certainly change/remove them or supply our own presets for any type (see [ConfigurationInitializers](#configuration-initializers)).
+Jot comes with a few built-in objects that take care of setting up tracking for `Window` and `Form` objects.
+These are called "[configuration initializers](#configuration-initializers)".
+They are enabled by default, but we can certainly change/remove them or supply our own for any type.

-Since the preset for `Window` objects is included by default, all we need to do to set up tracking for a `Window` is this:
+This means that all we need to do to track a `Window` is this:

 **Step 2. revisited - final version**